Dear readers of ADxS.org, please forgive the disruption.

 • Short-term stress massively increases the dopamine level in the PFC.

-• Long-term stress is associated (despite reduced dopamine levels after downregulation) with overexcitation of the PFC, which leads to a reduction in dopamine levels in the nucleus accumbens in the striatum (reinforcement center).
+• Long-term stress (despite reduced dopamine levels after downregulation) is associated with overexcitation of the PFC, which leads to a reduction in dopamine levels in the nucleus accumbens in the striatum (reinforcement center).

 1.3.1.2.2.
 Different dopamine level changes depending on the stressor

-Different stressors cause different dopamine responses.22
+Different stressors cause different dopamine reactions.22

 This applies to ADHD as well as comorbid disorders.